JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 Updates to the set, such as adding and removing members as we demonstrated, requires first performing a membership check.
 It also requires re-encoding the entire `Vec` and storing it back in the database.
+Finally, it still costs the normal [amortized constant time](https://stackoverflow.com/q/200384/4184410) associated with mutating a `Vec`.

 DB Writes: O(1) Encoding: O(n)

 ### Iteration

 Iterating over all items in a `vec-set` is achieved by using the `Vec`'s own [`iter` method](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.iter).
-The entire set can, again, be read from storage in one go, and each item must be decoded.
+The entire set can be read from storage in one go, and each item must be decoded.
 Finally, the actual processing you do on the items will take some time.

 DB Reads: O(1) Decoding: O(n) Processing: O(n)

-Because accessing the database is a relatively slow operation, only executing a single read while iterating the entire list is a big win.
-If your data will be iterated frequently, you may want a `vec-set`.
+Because accessing the database is a relatively slow operation, reading the entire list in a single read is a big win.
+If you need to iterate over the data frequently, you may want a `vec-set`.

 ### A Note on Weights

 It is always important that the weight associated with your dispatchables represent the actual time it takes to execute them.
-In this pallet we have provided an upper bound on the size of the set, which places an upper bound on the computation.
-Thus we get away with constant weight annotations.
+In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation - this means we can use constant weight annotations.
 Your set operations should either have a maximum size or a custom weight function that captures the computation appropriately.